 Clinic students are expected to fully assume the role of the lawyer on their projects.
 This means students are responsible for planning out and leading the representation, making decisions about their case, and doing the research, writing, and preparation work that the case entails — with supervising faculty available to provide feedback and revisions as needed.
 Taking on this role helps students build key skills for legal practice, including legal analysis and problem-solving, leadership and ownership, and using the law as a tool to create a more just society.

 In addition to project work, Samuelson Clinic students participate in a seminar that joins the theory and practice of technology law.
 In the seminar, students learn about topics such as lawyering in the public interest, hear from guest speakers practicing in various areas of technology law, and “workshop” their cases with the class.
 Students also have a chance to lead “deep dive” class sessions, which are group discussions of a technology law topic selected by the students.

-Although the Clinic is primarily geared toward law students, graduate students in other disciplines with an interest in law and expertise in technology are often encouraged to apply.
-After their first semester at the Clinic, former Clinic students can continue to participate in the Clinic as “advanced” student with permission from the Clinical faculty.
+Although the clinic is primarily geared toward law students, graduate students in other disciplines with an interest in law and technology are encouraged to apply.
+After their first semester at the clinic, former clinic students can continue to participate as “advanced” students with permission from the clinic faculty.